Best No-Penalty CD Rates

 • Minimum Deposit: $1,000

-CIT Bank’s No Penalty CDs come with a term of 11 months and a minimum opening deposit of $1,000.
+CIT Bank offers a No Penalty CD that comes with a term of 11 months and a minimum opening deposit of $1,000.

 You can withdraw your money and any interest earned after seven days from funding your CD.
 Since this is a no-penalty CD, there are no early withdrawal fees.